SamarthM0419/E-Commerce_Backend/PROGRESS.md

 - profile/view api - GET
         - check for userAuth middleware , if token is present will send back the response.

+- profile/edit - PATCH
+        - validate req.body and attach every key to its corresponding key and saves into database.